fitsblb/PhishGuardAI/Readme.md

 - **Two-tier explainability:** Whitelist (inherently explainable) + SHAP (model decisions)

 **Performance Trade-Off:**
-- SHAP computation adds latency (~50-100ms)
+- SHAP computation adds latency ~200-500ms for `/explain` endpoint
 - Documented as known bottleneck with mitigation plan (lazy computation, caching)
 - Acceptable for on-demand explanations; not suitable for real-time scanning

 ### 5. Production ML is About Reliability, Not Just Accuracy

-**Lesson:** A 99.92% PR-AUC model is useless if it crashes, has unpredictable latency, or produces unexplainable decisions.
+**Lesson:** A 99.87% PR-AUC model is useless if it crashes, has unpredictable latency, or produces unexplainable decisions.

 **What Production ML Requires:**
 - ✅ **Graceful degradation:** Fallback mechanisms (stub judge, heuristic scoring)